Super Rugby Aotearoa: Blues coach Leon MacDonald confirms Dan Carter comeback - report

 The sight of Carter pulling on a Blues jersey is unlikely to sit well with staunch Crusaders supporters.

-Carter played 141 games for the Crusaders, winning three titles, before shifting north after calling time on his illustrious test career following the 2015 World Cup.
+Carter played 141 games for the Crusaders, winning three titles, before shifting north to Japan after calling time on his illustrious test career following the 2015 World Cup.

 Speaking to Irish first-five Johnny Sexton recently, Carter suggested players could now push their careers into their 40s.